CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Focal Fossa with Crouton:
 - https://github.com/dnschneid/crouton/issues/4265
 - https://bleepcoder.com/crouton/602619482/focal-fossa
+- Here a [post](https://liliputing.com/2014/03/acer-c720p-touchscreen-chromebook-review.html) by *Brad Linder*.

 ## Ubuntu as only OS

+- Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation.
+- Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess*.
+- Here a [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* using ChrUbuntu or Bodhi Linux.

+### You need:
+1, usb with Ubuntu
+2. usb with recovery ChromeOS

+## Other Linux distros

-For people interested in installing on this laptop model other Linux distributions I found [here](https://wiki.archlinux.org/title/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw) some documentation about Arch.
+For people interested in installing on this laptop model other Linux distributions I found [here](https://wiki.archlinux.org/title/Acer_C720_Chromebook#Locating_the_Write-Protect_Screw) some documentation about Arch, and [here](http://jeffhoogland.blogspot.com/2014/01/) about Bodhi Linux.

+## To Restore the original ChromeOS

+- Here a [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* (check the last section).

 [< back](https://codethepast.github.io/)